-Once you know who is going to build you an app, you will need to work with them to develop your own business strategy.
-The Uber business model is an effective template to mirror for your taxi app development.
+Once you know who is going to build your app, you will need to work with them to develop your own unique business strategy.
+The Uber business model is an effective template to mirror your taxi app development.
 This is a highly important part of the process as it can set you up for future success or failure.

 One of the cost-effective practices Uber incorporates is it does not provide drivers with cars i.e only drivers with personal vehicles can drive for the company.
 Also, Uber uses the following price estimator to determine its rider prices.

 To effectively build an Uber-like app, keeping an eye on your competitors is a vital ongoing process.
 As Uber continues to add niches and industries to its portfolio, so too is the competition.
 Even for an industry leader, Uber had a rough 2019 due to its stiff competition and reportedly lost up to $5 billion by the end of the year.
 It has also suffered substantial losses as a result of the COVID-19 pandemic.

 Competitors such as Lyft, OLA, Curb, Grab, and Postmates, to name a few, are hot on their heels and developing innovative features of their own.
 There are also more traditional transportation areas stroking their interests such as car rentals, buses, and bikes.
 A good example of this would be Lyft incorporating New York City’s Citibike into their service.